eva672/assignments/lpic/101/1-practice-test/submissions/siewe.md

 Open the ``/etc/fstab`` file in a text editor using ``sudo nano /etc/fstab``
 Update the system’s partition table using ``sudo update-initramfs -u`` Verify the mount by checking the /data directory using ``ls /data``

+Q18
+The purpose of the ``/etc/fstab`` file is to configure static information about file systems, such as their mount points, file system types, and mount options.

+BONUS
+ Power-On Self-Test (POST) and Bootloader Selection

+    The system’s BIOS or UEFI firmware initializes the hardware, performing a power-on self-test (POST) to check the system’s configuration and detect any issues.
+    The BIOS or UEFI firmware searches for a bootable device (e.g., hard drive, solid-state drive, or USB drive) and selects a bootloader (GRUB, LILO, or others) to execute.

+  Bootloader Execution

+    The selected bootloader (GRUB, in most modern Linux distributions) is loaded into memory from the MBR (Master Boot Record) or EFI system partition.
+    GRUB displays a boot menu, allowing the user to select an operating system or kernel image to boot.
+    GRUB loads the selected kernel image into memory and passes control to it.

+Kernel Initialization

+    The kernel is loaded into memory and initialized.
+    The kernel performs hardware initialization, configuring memory, and setting up the system’s architecture.
+    The kernel extracts the initramfs (initial RAM filesystem) from the bootloader, which contains essential drivers and modules needed to mount the root filesystem
+    The kernel uses the initramfs to mount the root filesystem (e.g., /dev/sda1) and sets up the system’s root directory.
+    The kernel loads additional kernel modules from the /lib/modules directory, as needed.

+System Initialization

+    The kernel executes the init process (e.g., systemd, sysvinit, or upstart) from the initramfs.
+    The init process initializes system services, such as:
+        Network interfaces
+        Disk partitions
+        Filesystems
+        System daemons (e.g., sshd, httpd)
+    The init process sets up the system’s runtime environment, including setting the system clock, configuring locale settings, and initializing user accounts.

+Fully Loaded OS

+    The system is now fully initialized and ready for user interaction.
+    The user can log in, access the file system, and run applications.